-From the causal logistic regression on $RQ \models E$, we know that the conditions PA and SA impact the emotions elicited in the participants' texts.
+From the causal logistic regression on RQEE, we know that the conditions PA and SA impact the emotions elicited in the participants' texts.
 The PA condition increases the likelihood of fear and decreases the likelihood of happiness.
-Similarly, the SA condition increases the likelihood of happiness and decreases the likelihood of fear.
+Similarly, the SA condition increases the likelihood of fear.